howdyband/makerteens/people.md

 *   Patrick Hawke, Oregon CTE Teacher, currently living in Boise, Idaho.
 *   heartoforegon.org/programs/youthbuild.html

 > True leadership lies in guiding others to success.
-In ensuring that everyone is performing at their best, doing the work they are pledged to do and doing it well. ~ Bill Owens
+In ensuring that everyone is performing at their best, doing the work they are pledged to do and doing it well. **— Bill Owens**